frida/frida-website/_posts/2019-05-28-frida-12-6-released.markdown

 - Enumeration of memory ranges is now reliable on all platforms.
 There was a long-standing bug when a removal ends up splitting an existing range.

+### Changes in 12.6.11

+- Enumeration of applications includes icons on iOS >= 12, thanks to a nice fix by [CodeColorist][].
+- Gadget was taught how to detect the executable and package name of Android apps, thanks to a neat contribution by [gebing][].
+- Cloaking of memory ranges got a critical fix affecting Windows users.

 [Jake Van Dyke]: https://twitter.com/giantpune
 [Giovanni Rocca]: https://twitter.com/iGio90